jimroxodezi/jimroxodezi.github.io/posts/dist-sys-notes.md

 Reading through research papers is quite easier with the advent of LLMs.
 You can literally use LLMs to get a thorough breakdown and summary of these papers without getting into the pedantic details that sometimes feels like gatekeeping lol.

 I used claude to curate a list of papers to read and I think the recommended list was good.
 I'm starting out with three papers which are like a philosophical core to most distributed system ideas:
 - [Time, Clocks, and the Ordering of Events in a Distributed System — Lamport (1978)](https://lamport.azurewebsites.net/pubs/time-clocks.pdf) : This is very authoritative and influential paper on distributed system timing and event ordering.
+It is one of the foremost papers in the field, providing the basis for many distributed system protocols and algorithms.
+It is quite easy to read and understand.

 - [Impossibility of Distributed Consensus with One Faulty Process (FLP) — Fischer, Lynch, and Paterson (1985)](https://dl.acm.org/doi/10.1145/3168.3169) : This paper shows that consensus cannot be achieved in a distributed system with one faulty process.
+It is a classic paper that laid the groundwork for many distributed system protocols.

 - [Unreliable Failure Detectors for Reliable Distributed Systems — Chandra, Toueg (1996)](https://dl.acm.org/doi/10.1145/1292517.1292523) : This paper introduces unreliable failure detectors, which are crucial for reliable distributed systems.
+It is a classic paper that introduced the concept of failure detectors.